lsk569937453/silverwind/README.md

 The benchmarks shows [here](https://github.com/lsk569937453/silverwind/blob/main/README.md).
 ## Dynamic Configuration
 ### Single Silverwind
-You could change the configuration over the rest api.And the new configuration will have effect in 5 seconds.
+You could change the configuration over the rest api.And the new configuration will have effect **in 5 seconds**.
 ### Silverwind Cluster(future)
 There are two plans here.
 * The Silverwind will poll the new config from the the other interface over the grpc/rest api.The user could implement their own api.